KevinPigney/Hack-The-Box-Writeups/NeuroSync-D/readme.md

 It was also a nice change of pace working in a Linux-based environment instead of Windows, which is what I am more used to.
 Overall, a quick but enjoyable Sherlock that still demonstrates how a full compromise can be identified through basic log analysis.

+Also experimenting with a different approach to my typical note-taking, by trying to make them slightly more concise and easier to quickly scan/read

 <br>

 # NeuroSync-D - DFIR Write-up